Frequently Asked Questions

 Without such training to either gently turn or move babies, many women will have c sections.
 Many home birth transports were brought to me by other midwives for these very reasons, and I have helped many of these women avoid cesarean sections.
 Our country has such a high c section rate for many reasons, and one of them is because many well intentioned practitioners were either not trained and or do not understand the position of a baby’s head during labor or when to take action to turn the baby..
 Many times it is vital to turn a baby from either a posterior, meaning, the back of baby’s head is at mom’s back, or from another position to ensure that the baby can optimally descend into and through the pelvis to dilate the cervix.
 (IE. moving a little hand, elbow or a cocked head!)
 Birth is about movement, and sometimes we need to move your body, hips, legs, and or pelvis into a position to help reposition your baby to emerge into the world with a bit more ease!
 Such birth postures and measures help you to give birth, especially when you are open and ready to be flexible!
 I pride myself in preparing each of my women for such open movement and open minded and heartfelt connection to their babies.
 I can credit Valerie for my exceptional training in their area, and my intuition and instincts.

 It is always an honor to be asked to serve as midwife, and if my schedule permits I am happy to have you transfer into my midwifery practice.
-I have been known to accept clients as late as 32 weeks gestation.
-(OK, give or take a few weeks on either side) If you transfer to me it means that we have a lot of catching up and bonding to do.
-You would need to bring a copy of your medical records from your current provider, and I can supply you with a Request to Release of Medical Records Form to give your previous provider.
+We can accept clients as late as 20 weeks gestation.
+(OK, give or take a few weeks on either side with consult.)
+If you transfer to me it means that we have a lot of catching up and bonding to do.
+You would need to bring a copy of your medical records from your current provider, and we can supply you with a Request to Release of Medical Records Form to give your previous provider.
 As part of our process in getting to know each other, we spend a lot of time together catching up and it is fun actually.

 Yes we can if Baby A, (lowest baby) is head down.
-You will also be co managed with my collaborating physician Janson Kanos, MD.
+You will also be co managed with my collaborating physician Shane Wasden, MD.
 Get ready to hear about doubling your protein!

 I have helped many women have their VBAC babies and am most familiar with and sensitive to the special needs of VBAC women.

-If you have had one or two prior c sections I can work with you however if you have had three or more, I will not be able to work with you.
+If you have had one or two prior cesarean sections I can work with you however if you have had three or more, I will not be able to work with you.